-The hook environment also needs to grant visibility to the library and utility of libroidia-container.
+The hook environment also needs to grant visibility to the libnvidia-container library (e.g. libnvidia-container. so) and CLI utility (nvidia-container-cli).

 Below is an example of OCI hook JSON configuration file enabling the NVIDIA Container Toolkit.
 Notice that in this example the -config=/path/to/config.toml flag is entered before the prestart positional argument to point the Toolkit to a configuration file installed in a custom location.
 Such flag is not required if you installed the TOML configuration file in the custom location as described in the previous section.